kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 https://medium.com/shooting-unicorns/were-shipping-12-passion-projects-in-12-months-74903671cd4d - We’re shipping 12 passion projects in 12 months 🚚 - by Shooting Unicorns - Shooting Unicorns - Medium
-https://www.acquired.fm/episodes/atari-with-nolan-bushnell - Atari (with Nolan Bushnell) - History and Strategy - Deep Podcast Case Studies https://www.slideshare.net/mastorey/how-developers-stay-current-using-twitter - How Developers Stay Current Using Twitter https://twitter.com/ladyleet/status/985018157994831872?lang=en - Tracy Lee - ladyleet on Twitter: "Here's a list of ~300 women in tech you should follow. https://t.co/TJpCJTq4TW" / Twitter https://vicki.substack.com/p/the-curse-of-being-big-on-the-internet - The curse of being Big on the Internet - Normcore Tech https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html - The Follower Factory - The New York Times https://www.samuelthomasdavies.com/book-summaries/business/tribes/ - Book Summary: Tribes by Seth Godin https://twitter.com/kevinakwok/status/998382426270318593 - Kevin Kwok on Twitter: "@devonzuegel Tapping a tuning fork and seeing who resonates" / Twitter https://twitter.com/sveltesociety - Svelte Society (@SvelteSociety) / Twitter https://twitter.com/swyx/status/1179261731304022017 - shawn swyx wang on Twitter: "achievement unlocked: created and hosted a new (50?) person meetup in 1 week (and spoke as a total nonexpert while in panic mode) only possible with all your help. special thanks to @Rich_Harris and @bitandbang and everyone who came together to make it work. exhausted 😴" / Twitter https://twitter.com/Jayphen/status/1257340806777667584 - Jayphen on Twitter: "@swyx @Coding_Career Twitter is also an imposter syndrome slot machine" / Twitter https://help.twitter.com/en/using-twitter/twitter-timeline - About your Twitter timeline https://help.twitter.com/en/using-twitter/twitter-lists - How to use Twitter Lists https://www.businessinsider.com/how-to-turn-on-twitter-notifications?r=US&IR=T - How to turn on Twitter notifications for specific accounts - Business Insider https://twitter.com/swyx/status/1206795334686396417 - shawn swyx wang on Twitter: "To @reactjs devs that need it stop bashing other frameworks stop bringing up React unbidden stop being obnoxious to People over Software just be happy for them learn frm them get inspired by them be an ally lift people up dont tear them down go make shit instead of stirring it" / Twitter https://twitter.com/dvassallo/status/1255931424823099392 - Daniel Vassallo on Twitter: "How do you start with zero followers? — Make something interesting in real life, and go share it where people are interested in what you did.
+https://www.acquired.fm/episodes/atari-with-nolan-bushnell - Atari (with Nolan Bushnell) - History and Strategy - Deep Podcast Case Studies https://www.slideshare.net/mastorey/how-developers-stay-current-using-twitter - How Developers Stay Current Using Twitter https://vicki.substack.com/p/the-curse-of-being-big-on-the-internet - The curse of being Big on the Internet - Normcore Tech https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html - The Follower Factory - The New York Times https://www.samuelthomasdavies.com/book-summaries/business/tribes/ - Book Summary: Tribes by Seth Godin

+https://www.businessinsider.com/how-to-turn-on-twitter-notifications?r=US&IR=T - How to turn on Twitter notifications for specific accounts - Business Insider https://twitter.com/swyx/status/1206795334686396417 - shawn swyx wang on Twitter: "To @reactjs devs that need it stop bashing other frameworks stop bringing up React unbidden stop being obnoxious to People over Software just be happy for them learn frm them get inspired by them be an ally lift people up dont tear them down go make shit instead of stirring it" / Twitter https://twitter.com/dvassallo/status/1255931424823099392 - Daniel Vassallo on Twitter: "How do you start with zero followers? — Make something interesting in real life, and go share it where people are interested in what you did.
 Here’s what just Elliot shared: https://t.co/FyujjgE2N5 - and here are the results 👇 This is also a good example https://t.co/3QOTYrR161" / Twitter